The Humpdumples

 From There Be Hodags, by C.A.
 McAllister:

-The humpdumple another type of gnome found among the fearsome critters that arose from lumberjack stories.
-Unlike the leprocaun and the Will-o’-the-wisp, the humpdumple has no obvious roots in European folklore.
-The humpdumple is described as a funny-looking dwarf, covered in warts like a potato, with a big nose, a single eye, and feet as heavy as paving stones.
-The humpdumple is intelligent, but rather mean and prone to mischief.
+The humpdumple is another type of gnome found among the fearsome critters that arose from lumberjack stories.
+The humpdumple is described as a “funny-looking” dwarf, covered in warts like a potato, with a big nose, a single eye, and lumpy feet as heavy as paving stones.
+The humpdumple is intelligent, but rather mean spirited and prone to mischief.

-Due to his single eye, his eyesight is rather poor, and with poor eyesight and heavy feet, he tends to stumble around as he walks.
-Because of his stumbling gait and dense feet, he creates holes and ruts on roads and trails through the forest.
-He likes nothing more than to ruin roads, and as soon as a new road is laid down, he will set about to ruin it.
+Due to his single eye, his eyesight is notably rather poor.
+With both poor eyesight and heavy feet, he tends to stumble around as he walks.
+Due to this stumbling gait and his heavy feet, he creates holes and ruts on the roads and trails through the forest.
+He enjoys nothing more in life than to ruin roads, and so as soon as a new road or trail is laid down, the humpdumple will set out to destroy it.
 The humpdumple only comes out during the night, and only when he’s sure no one else is around to catch him at his mischief.

 From Yarns of the Big Woods, by Art Childs: